 Would you like your PDF document to be shared more often on Linkedin?
+Would you like to learn how to add Linkedin share buttons to your PDF documents?

 Then you have to learn how to add Linkedin share buttons to your PDF documents.
 In the past two weeks I have showed you how to add facebook share buttons and Retweet buttons to your PDF documents.
 Today you will learn how to add Linkedin share buttons to your PDF documents.